erosdome/sample-apps-ios-simple-objc/README.md

 Bitrise sample iOS app
 ===========================

-Are ye listenin, webhook?
-Here comes sum more change.

 This is a simple, Objective-C based iOS app project you can use for testing Bitrise's app validation process and use it for experimenting with other Bitrise features after